zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/zephyr/_index.md

 ---
-title: Run Zephyr RTOS on Arm Virtual Hardware
+title: Run Zephyr RTOS on Arm Corstone-300

-description: Build Zephyr and run on Arm Virtual Hardware
+description: Build Zephyr and run on Arm Corstone-300 Fixed Virtual Platform or other

 minutes_to_complete: 20

-who_is_this_for: Embedded software developers interested in running Zephyr RTOS.
+who_is_this_for: Embedded software developers getting started with Zephyr RTOS.

 learning_objectives:
-    - Build and run Zephyr applications on AVH Corstone-300.
+    - Build and run Zephyr applications on Corstone-300.

 prerequisites:
     - Some familiarity with embedded C programming